Hyperparameter tuning by randomized-search#

 explicitly.
 We already mentioned that exploring a large number of values for

 Indeed, the number of evaluation points needs to be divided across the two different hyperparameters.
-With a grid, the danger is that the region of good hyperparameters fall between the line of the grid: this region is aligned with the grid given that hyperparameter 2 has a weak influence.
-Rather, stochastic search will sample hyperparameter 1 independently from hyperparameter 2 and find the optimal region.
+With a grid, the danger is that the region of good hyperparameters may fall between lines of the grid.
+In the figure such region is aligned with the grid given that hyperparameter 2 has a weak influence.
+Rather, stochastic search samples the hyperparameter 1 independently from the hyperparameter 2 and find the optimal region.

 The RandomizedSearchCV